paulfoley/Udacity_Nanodegree-Full_Stack/Forum/README.md

 We will use [Vagrant](https://www.vagrantup.com/downloads.html) and [Virtual Box](https://www.virtualbox.org/) to create a virtual environment.
 Setup and download instructions can be found on their various sites.

 The instructions below assume that both [Vagrant](https://www.vagrantup.com/downloads.html) and [Virtual Box](https://www.virtualbox.org/) are setup.
+First we'll need to spin up the virtual environment.

-* First spin up the virtual environment.
-Navigate to the folder containing the `Vagrantfile` in your terminal, and run the command:
+* Navigate to the folder containing the `Vagrantfile` in your terminal, and run the command:

 `vagrant up`